Dorothy Wilson (actress): Personal life and death

-In 1936, she had married scriptwriter Lewis R. Foster, whom she had met while filming the 1934 movie Eight Girls in a Boat.
+In 1936, she married scriptwriter Lewis R. Foster, whom she had met while filming the 1934 movie Eight Girls in a Boat.
 Foster won an Oscar for his script for Mr. Smith Goes to Washington, released in 1939 and starring James Stewart and Jean Arthur, based on Foster's book The Gentleman from Montana.

 She and Foster remained together and raised a family of two children.
 Foster died in 1974.
-Dorothy never remarried and was residing in Lompoc, California at the time of her death on January 7, 1998.
+Dorothy never remarried and died in Lompoc, California, on January 7, 1998.